18 Top Sales Influencers You Should Follow in 2023

-Online search is at an all-time high, and the quest for a high Search Engine Optimization (SEO) ranking is Shangri-La.
-Google is projected to hit 2.5 trillion searches this year with 92.7% of the global search market share.
+Online search is at an all-time high.
+Google processes more than 8.5 billion searches a day — almost a million searches a second.
+It holds more than 90% of the global search market share.
 That’s a lot of people looking for a lot of information.
-You’re going to need some real Search Engine Optimization (SEO) best practices to make your content surface for the right readers.
+To have your website seen, you’ll need search engine optimization (SEO) best practices that surface your content for the right readers.

 Imagine your disappointment if you planned an extraordinary party and no one knew about it.
 Similarly, what if you spent days or months building web pages with content that should resonate with readers, but Google and other search engines simply pass them by?
 To drive traffic and readers to your site, your pages need to be optimized for Google and other search engines to “crawl” them – literally examine every word and object on the page.

-If you structure your web content and architecture properly, intelligently, and holistically on appropriate pages, your pages will be crawled/discovered by the search engines and deemed valuable.
-As a result, your page will be ranked higher in search engine results, and make it more likely that visitors will find you and click through.
+If you structure your web content and architecture properly, intelligently, and holistically, your pages will be discovered by search engines and deemed valuable.
+As a result, your page will rank higher in search engine results, and visitors will be more likely to find you and click through.
 In the world of competitive web content, this is how you get people to come to the “party” you’ve built.

 Just a few hours of work can yield some real results.
 Here are some of the most common mistakes made by content providers and some SEO tips on how to avoid them.